No vendetta, Bagga arrested for stoking communal tension, inciting violence in Punjab, claims AAP | Politics

 Defending the Punjab Police's action, Bharadwaj told a press conference that the state police registered a case against Bagga last month after the BJP leader, through his social media posts, ''tried to create communal tension and incite violence in the state''.

-''Because of such statements, the Punjab Police lodged an FIR and now arrested Bagga.
-His statements were communal.
-A lot of BJP-linked people were instigating the violence in Patiala,'' Bhardwaj alleged.

-The April 1 FIR was registered under relevant IPC sections, including 153-A (promoting enmity between different groups on grounds of religion, race, place, etc.), 505 (whoever makes, publishes, or circulates any statement, rumor, or report), and 506 (criminal intimidation).
+The April 1 FIR was registered under relevant IPC sections, including 153-A (promoting enmity between different groups on grounds of religion, race, place, etc.), 505 (whoever makes, publishes or circulates any statement, rumour or report) and 506 (criminal intimidation).

 Bagga had come under fire from the AAP, which is ruling both in Delhi and Punjab, for his tweet against Delhi Chief Minister Arvind Kejriwal over 'The Kashmir Files' movie.

-After Bagga's arrest, the BJP accused the Punjab Police of ''abducting'' him and alleged that AAP national convenor leader Arvind Kejriwal was pursuing vendetta through the state police.
+After Bagga's arrest, the BJP accused the Punjab Police of ''abducting'' him and alleged Kejriwal was pursuing vendetta through the state police.

 Launching a counterattack, Bharadwaj said the Punjab Police arrested Bagga only after he did not join the investigation despite five summons.